 If you’re a web developer who builds custom systems, why didn’t you build a custom system for your own website?

-Oh man, for like, so many reasons, you guys.
+Oh man, for like, so many reasons, y’all.

-Building a design system to represent myself is a total siren song I’m currently trying to resist.
+Building a design system to represent myself is such a siren song to resist.
 What a dream project, right?
 No clients, no limits, no budget!
 So, no timeline or defined scope either.
 It’s a rabbit hole.
 The cobbler’s children remain unshod.

 The vanilla theme, plus a few strategic plugins, allowed me to layer my own “design system lite” over its click-and-drag page builder platform.
 I could focus on content and basic front end styles.
 I’ve only had to write like, 20 lines of php.
 I haven’t decided if that’s good or not.

 But for now, here we are.
 It’s littered with detached, systemless things that make me want to claw my eyeballs out.
 But it’s here.